Synergistic Benefits of Joint Molecule Generation and Property Prediction: Hyformer

-\end{lemma} \begin{proof} See Appendix~\ref{proof:conditional-sampling}. \end{proof} Note that the conditional sampling procedure of $\HyF$ is a variant of best-of-$K$ sampling, a provably near-optimal solution to the KL-regularized RL problem \cite{yang2019analyzing} that has been shown to outperform other conditional sampling methods for LLMs, including state-of-the-art reinforcement learning methods like PPO and DPO \cite{touvron2023llama, mudgal2023controlled, gao2023scaling, rafailov2023direct}.
+for $y \in Y \subseteq \mathcal{Y}$ such that $p(y \in Y) >0$.
+Note that the conditional sampling procedure of $\HyF$ is a variant of best-of-$K$ sampling, a provably near-optimal solution to the KL-regularized RL problem \citep{yang2019analyzing} that has been shown to outperform other conditional sampling methods for LLMs, including state-of-the-art reinforcement learning methods like PPO and DPO \citep{touvron2023llama, mudgal2023controlled, gao2023scaling, rafailov2023direct}.
 Crucially, $\HyF$ leverages a jointly trained predictor $p_\theta(y \mid x)$ over a unified representation space, resulting in tighter alignment between generation and control.
 This coherence is particularly valuable in drug discovery, where the primary objective is not throughput, but \emph{precision and sample efficiency}, that is, generating a small number of high-quality candidates with minimal false positives.